austin020269/Mission-to-Mars/README.md

 UT Bootcamp Module 10

 ## Project Overview
 This is a module learning the web scraping process to extract data using the Mars Plant Science Exploration program website (https://redplanetscience.com/).
-I used Splinter and Beautiful Soup to scrape the appropriate data, transformaed the data into a Mongo database, used flask to upload to my webpage  and finally utilized bootstrap to clean the webage content to get the final product.
+I used Splinter and Beautiful Soup to scrape the appropriate data, transformaed the data into a Mongo database, used flask to upload to my webpage  and finally utilized Bootstrap to clean the webage content to get the final product.

 ## Resources